mitoc/website/_pages/about/get-reimbursed.md

 {% endtemplate %}

-{% template panel.html title: "Travel/gas (including leader gas subsidies) - with MIT certificates" id: "travel-cert" %}
+{% template panel.html title: "Travel/gas - with MIT certificates" id: "travel-cert" %}

   Ensure you have access to [Concur](http://concur.mit.edu/).
 If travel did not involve any personal vehicle mileage:

+  0. Get approved by the MITOC Bursar **at least 2 weeks** before your trip.
   1. Fill out the report using the MITOC cost object/account: 2720209.
 Attach copies of all receipts, but DO NOT SUBMIT YET.
   2. Generate a _Detailed Report with Allocation Summary_ from the Print/Email dropdown and send to [mitoc-trez@mit.edu](mailto:mitoc-trez@mit.edu).
   3. Treasurer will reply with a signed approval form, which should then be attached to Concur report and submitted.